lamazzing/Libft/README.md

 etc... (the rule list goes on for 6 pages).
 We are of course restricted in the use of external libraries and functions depending on each projects.
 We are expected to code every functions needed for the project if they are within our reach.
 # Some interesting projects:
-ft_printf which is a replica of the original printf function, you can check the list srcs in the printf.h get_next_line a useful function to read lines from a file
+ft_printf: which is a replica of the original printf function, you can check the list srcs in the ft_printf.h
+get_next_line: a useful function to read lines from a file

 The functions are not commented as they are quite straight forward.